 There are some other applications listed under Gnome Office.
 You can find them in the official page.

-Installing AbiWord & Gnumeric on Ubuntu
+Installing AbiWord & Gnumeric on Ubuntu based distributions

 For installing AbiWord & Gnumeric, simply enter the following command in your terminal: